akanshagupta211/HR-Analytics-Dashboard-Power-BI/README.md

 It helps HR teams make data-driven decisions and enhance employee retention programs.

 ## 📫 Contact
-For questions, suggestions, or collaboration, feel free to connect!
+For queries, suggestions, or collaboration opportunities, feel free to connect via LinkedIn or email.
 ---